 More information about BC Tme-Slip can be found here.

-During the BC Time-slip residency I was invited to the inaugural potlatch of Chief Alan Hunt in Fort Rupert, Vancouver Island.
+During the Dynamo residency I was invited to the inaugural potlatch of Chief Alan Hunt in Fort Rupert, Vancouver Island.
 Alan is a descendent of George Hunt, the Tlingit-English ethnologist who was Franz Boas’ main consultant for his classic work Kwakiutl Ethnography.
-I have edited a complete document of Alan’s potlatch that will be used for educational purposes amongst First Nations communities in Alert Bay and Fort Rupert.
 During the ceremony Alan received the name Hamasaḵa.
+I have edited a complete document of Alan’s potlatch which are be used for educational purposes amongst Kwakwaka’wakw communities in Alert Bay and Fort Rupert.
+A selection of the documentation can be found here.
 Below is a video document of the Hamsamala Dance that took place during Alan’s ceremony.